It is possible to move abroad during an IVA. However unless you are able to maintain the ongoing payments the Arrangement could fail.

 - Can you move abroad during an IVA?

-- What if you will not be able to afford your payments?
+- What if you can’t afford your ongoing payments?

-- Could you let your IVA fail before moving?
+- Could you let your IVA fail and go bankrupt?

 Can you Move Abroad during an IVA?